Robin and the 7 Hoods (album)

 Robin and the 7 Hoods is a 1964 12" vinyl LP album originally issued by Reprise as No. F-2021.
-Wrongly assumed to be a true soundtrack album of the film Robin and the 7 Hoods, it was advertised as "Original score from the motion picture musical comedy" which is correct.
-The film was made in November/December 1963 and the album was subsequently recorded at United Recording, Hollywood, in April 1964.
+Wrongly assumed to be a true soundtrack album of the film Robin and the 7 Hoods, it was correctly advertised as being the "original score from the motion picture musical comedy".
+The film was made in November/December 1963, and the album was subsequently recorded at United Recording, Hollywood, in April 1964.
 The scene with Frank Sinatra's vocal of "I Like to Lead When I Dance" was dropped, so only the background instrumental can be heard in the film.

 On October 24, 2000, Artanis Productions, a movie production and licensing company owned by the estate of Frank Sinatra ("Artanis" is "Sinatra" spelled backwards) issued a CD (ARZ-104-2) of the album with some bonus tracks.
 In the sleeve notes by Charles Pignone, Frank Sinatra Jr. states that the songs were re-recorded because of the better quality attainable in a recording studio as opposed to the process used for film soundtracks.